 We want to highlight and provide exposure to a wide range of careers including women in STEM, all backed by clear information about progression routes and access to local labour market information.

 Our membership of the Worthing & Adur Chamber of Commerce is sponsored by Prosperon Networks in Worthing.
-Finance director of Prosperon, Kathie Crane is our Enterprise Adviser and has also joined our Academy Council.
+Finance director of Prosperon, Kathie Crane is a former Enterprise Adviser Academy Councillor.
+Matt Marchant, a current Academy Councillor works for the Adur & Worthing Council and provides the Academy with additional support for our careers programme.

 We have a strong alumni programme with many former students returning to share their experience and knowledge with our students.